hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/README.md

 ![](img/UsingCloudCode/19.png)

 The *Get Position* Event is essentially a reverse of the *Set Position* Event.
 Here we get the Player using *getPlayer*, then we retrieve the Script Data that was Set for this player using *getScriptData*.
-Finally, we use *setScriptData* to Set the Position in the Response of the Event.
+Finally, we use *setScriptData* to set the position in the Response of the Event.

 ```